 Fujifilm recognizes the fact that not everybody wants a full-blown DSLR.
 For those who want something above a smartphone, lightweight, cool in appearance, and definitely on-trend, the Fujifilm X-A5 aims to fit this niche.
-The camera is a mirrorless offering which is beginner-friendly, with just enough specs to produce the image quality needed for the social media generation.
+The camera is a mirrorless offering that is beginner-friendly, with just enough specs to produce the image quality needed for the social media generation.

 High-end photographer types or those who like tons of features may not be initially impressed with the initial specs list.
 But, there’s enough in the box to please the generalist shooter.
 There’s no viewfinder here, it’s all about the touchscreen interface, aiming squarely at those used to touchscreen techniques from a smartphone.